What is homeowners insurance?

 The adjuster has been to the house and I have received his estimate but I don't feel it is accurate.
 What can I do?

 Contact the adjuster and discuss your differences.
-If that doesn't satisfy your concerns, you may ask a contractor of your choosing to provide an opinion/estimate which you can submit to your company for consideration, or you can call your agent and request that a second adjuster be sent to review the damage.
-If this second review doesn't resolve the matter, you can contact the Insurance Department.
+If that doesn't satisfy your concerns, you may ask a contractor of your choosing to provide an opinion/estimate which you can submit to your company for consideration, or you can call your agent and request that a second adjuster is sent to review the damage.
+If this second review doesn't resolve the matter, you can contact the Department.
 We will try to determine if you are being treated in a fair equitable manner, according to your policy and whether there is some way we can help you.

 Why does the company make the check for repairs out to me and my mortgage company?

 The mortgage company you have listed on your policy has an insurable interest in the property.
-Because of this the company is bound by contract to include them on major repair payments.
+Because of this, the company is bound by contract to include them on major repair payments.
 It is up to you and your mortgage company to work out how the settlement proceeds will be released to you for repairs.

 What does holdback mean?